When do organisations collect personal information?

 How should an organisation manage records containing personal information?

-The interim privacy position for the Western Australian public sector is that organisations should ensure their actions to manage the collection, use, disclosure and security of personal information are consistent with applicable Australian Privacy Principles (APPs) set out in Schedule 1 to the Privacy Act 1988 (Cth).
+The Western Australian public sector must ensure their actions to manage the collection, use, disclosure and security of personal information are consistent with the PRIS Act.

-State organisations must create and keep records in accordance with the State Records Act 2000.
+State organisations must also create and keep records in accordance with the State Records Act 2000.

 Good record keeping practices support organisations to manage personal information appropriately.